ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 ```
 If the port you chose is not available (likely because it is in use by someone else), terminate jupyter lab and run it again with a different port.

-#### Now on you local computer create an SSH tunnel to Sherlock
+#### Now on your local computer create an SSH tunnel to Sherlock
-**Note:** that you need to input the specicific compute node name that was allocated to you
+**Note:** that you need to input the specicific compute node name that was allocated to you.
 It is the part of your command prompt bolded here: (singlecell) [\<SUNetID\>@**sh03-01n52** ~]$

-On a Mac, run this command in Terminal, on a PC run it on PowerShell
+On a Mac, run this command in Terminal, on a PC run it within PowerShell
 ```bash
 ssh -L <Port#>:localhost:<Port#> <SUNetID>@login.sherlock.stanford.edu ssh -L <Port#>:localhost:<Port#> -N <shXX-XXnXX>
 ```